 Nutrien (NTR) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the producer of potash and other fertilizers had lost 8.87% over the past month.
-This has lagged the Basic Materials sector's loss of 0.7% and the S&P 500's loss of 4.77% in that time.
+Heading into today, shares of the producer of potash and other fertilizers had lost 7.09% over the past month, lagging the Basic Materials sector's loss of 5.6% and the S&P 500's loss of 5.57% in that time.

 Investors will be hoping for strength from Nutrien as it approaches its next earnings release.
-The company is expected to report EPS of $2.76, up 11.74% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $7.61 billion, up 4.72% from the year-ago period.
+On that day, Nutrien is projected to report earnings of $2.76 per share, which would represent year-over-year growth of 11.74%.
+Our most recent consensus estimate is calling for quarterly revenue of $7.61 billion, up 4.72% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $13.86 per share and revenue of $37.75 billion.
-These totals would mark changes of +122.47% and +36.23%, respectively, from last year.

 Any recent changes to analyst estimates for Nutrien should also be noted by investors.
 Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.22% lower.
-Nutrien is currently sporting a Zacks Rank of #5 (Strong Sell).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 1.05% lower.
+Nutrien currently has a Zacks Rank of #5 (Strong Sell).

-Investors should also note Nutrien's current valuation metrics, including its Forward P/E ratio of 5.37.
-This valuation marks a premium compared to its industry's average Forward P/E of 4.98.
+Valuation is also important, so investors should note that Nutrien has a Forward P/E ratio of 5.27 right now.
+Its industry sports an average Forward P/E of 4.94, so we one might conclude that Nutrien is trading at a premium comparatively.

-Also, we should mention that NTR has a PEG ratio of 0.67.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Fertilizers stocks are, on average, holding a PEG ratio of 0.67 based on yesterday's closing prices.
+Meanwhile, NTR's PEG ratio is currently 0.66.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Fertilizers stocks are, on average, holding a PEG ratio of 0.66 based on yesterday's closing prices.